qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 coordinate system is unprojected / geographic.

 However, neither the identify tool nor the field calculator will transform your data to the project CRS before measuring.
-If you want to achive this you have to use the vector analysis tool: :menuselection:`Vector --> Geometry Tools --> Export/Add Geometry Columns`.
+If you want to achieve this, you have to use the vector analysis tool: :menuselection:`Vector --> Geometry Tools --> Export/Add Geometry Columns`.
 Here, measurement is by default planimetric except if you choose the ellipsoidal measure.